Bargaining Unit: Office and Clerical Employee Unit

 - Participates in formulating long-range planning goals.

-- Serves as a Project Manager and Engineer on various projects related to land acquisition, groundwater, drainage, power resources, and water conservation.
+- Serves as a Project Manager and Engineer on various projects related to land acquisition, groundwater, drainage, power resources, water conservation and environmental regulations.

 - Coordinates, negotiates, and administers engineering and other resources projects, contracts, and agreements.